A traffic signal indicating "walk" to pedestrians

 What’s wrong with walking at a brisk pace?
 Nothing if you are running late or have a long list of things to do and only a little time to accomplish them.

+Why is this brisk pace the norm, even when there’s no reason for it?
 While it might be great for my cardio, it’s not exactly conducive to stopping and smelling the roses along the way.

 I laughed to myself and thought, “Slow down!
 Enjoy the moment!”
 At the same time, it evoked childhood memories from when my Dad used to tell me (in French) “T’es pas au feu”, meaning “You’re not on fire”, whenever I was unnecessarily rushing through something.